Pediatric Occupational Therapist

 Pediatric occupational therapists have completed a master’s degree in occupational therapy, are certified by the National Board for Certification in Occupational Therapy (NBCOT), and are licensed to practice in their state.
 They work with kids of all ages, including premature infants, toddlers, and even teenagers.
 The primary skills they teach are cognitive, gross motor, fine motor, self-care, and social skills.
 While they often work in occupational therapy clinics, they can also be found in schools, hospitals, and the homes of their most intensive clients.

-Occupational therapy is a growing field with an anticipated 14 percent increase in jobs nationally between 2021 and 2031 (BLS 2022).
+Occupational therapy is a growing field, with an anticipated 11 percent increase in jobs nationally between 2023 and 2033 (BLS 2024).
 This increase in demand for pediatric occupational therapy is primarily due to the rise in autism spectrum diagnoses.
 More pediatric physical therapists are needed in schools to help kids with autism integrate into classrooms.

-Check out the step-by-step guide below to learn more about how to become a pediatric occupational therapist and positively impact the lives of kids.
+Check out the step-by-step guide below to learn more about becoming a pediatric occupational therapist and positively impacting children’s lives.

 Featured Occupational Therapy Programs